Tom Harris is injured in a high school football game and ends up in the hospital.

 “Yes and no.” She put her hand on Tanner’s shoulder.
 “This is my son, Tanner.”
 She turned and put her hand on Tom’s shoulder.
 “The boy with the problem is Tom Harris.
 He’s Tanner’s friend and teammate on the Edison High School football team.
 He was injured in their game Friday night.
 Tom, tell Doctor Kapoor what happened and when you first noticed blood in your urine.”

-“This guy from Ealington came over and jumped on me, his knees into my abdomen, and then did it again.
+“This guy from Ealington came over and jumped on me, his knees into my abdomen, and then got up and jumped on me again.
 It hurt like hell.
 They pulled me out of the game, and I had trouble walking.
 The team doctor checked me out, and I started to feel okay, except for being sore all over.
 But I’m always sore all over after a game.
+Anyway, he wouldn’t let me return to the game.

 “On Saturday I couldn’t pee, uh, I mean urinate.
 Yesterday afternoon I finally was able to urinate, but there was blood in my urine.
 There was a lot more blood last night and this morning, and I feel tired and weak.
-I needed to pee a lot this morning.”
+I needed to pee a lot this morning.
+It was all bloody.”

 “Okay,” Doctor Kapoor said, “let’s get a urine sample right now.
 Do you think you can urinate?”